ebiester/supervillian-kata/README.md

 Assigning Tickets:
 * Tickets have a submitting user, assigned user, title and description.
+* Tickets have three states: Not started, started, and completed.
 * Tickets from Supervillians may not be assigned to junior support employees.
 * When a ticket is added, it is assigned to an open employee if an eligible employee does not have a ticket.
 * A new ticket is automatically assigned to a support employee when a previous ticket is closed and a new ticket is available.
 (This is an evil organization, after all, and some of the most valuable clients are... ahem, some of the most difficult.
 Self organization is not encouraged.)